valentinfrlch/songextractor/README.md

 ## Get started
-run
+Install the required modules:
 ```
 pip install -r requirements.txt
 ```

-make sure that you have ffmpeg installed:
+Make sure that you have ffmpeg installed:
 ```
 apt install ffmpeg
 ```

+Go to https://developer.spotify.com/dashboard/ and create an application